jeka-dev/jeka/README.md

 performs a complete build running unit tests under Jacoco coverage tools and performs Sonar analysis on a Java project free of any build-code / configuration / script.

+# News

+_Jerkar_ has been rebranded to _Jeka_.
+Maven groupId and artifactId has moved to `dev.jeka.jeka-core`.
+Next release version of Jeka will be `0.8.0.RELEASE`.
+It will basically contain the Jerkar `0.7.0.RELEASE` plus everything related to name change (packages, classes, variables, documentation).

 # Get Jeka

 * Snapshots : https://oss.sonatype.org/content/repositories/snapshots/dev/jeka/jeka-core/